sergicasesalonso/Heatmap-Generator/README.md

 Copiar código
 git clone https://github.com/sergicasesalonso/Heatmap-Generator.git
 cd Heatmap-Generator
-3. Install Dependencies
-Use pip to install the required Python packages:

-bash
-Copiar código
-pip install -r requirements.txt
-4. Set Up Google Places API Key
+3. Set Up Google Places API Key
 Obtain your API key from Google Cloud Console.
 Create a .env file in the project root and add your API key: makefile
 Copiar código
 GOOGLE_API_KEY=your_google_places_api_key
-5. Run the Application
+4. Run the Application
-Execute the script to fetch data from the Google Places API and generate the CSV: bash
+Execute the script to fetch data from the Google Places API and generate the CSV:
-Copiar código

 python places_script.py
 Start the Flask web server:
-bash
-Copiar código

 python app.py
 Open your browser and go to http://127.0.0.1:5000.
 How It Works